-Area of Study 1: Performance
+Area of Study 1: Performing

-On completion of this unit the student should be able to perform a program of works, including one demonstrating reimagining of an existing work relevant to their performer's Statement of Intention.
+On completion of this unit the student should be able to perform a final recital of up to 20 minutes' duration, demonstrating a diverse range of techniques and expressive qualities reflecting an understanding of a range of music styles and performance conventions.

-Area of Study 2: Analysing for performance
+Area of Study 2: Analysing for Performance

-On completion of this unit the student should be able to demonstrate and discuss performance development techniques and reimagining approaches relevant to the selected works.
+On completion of this unit the student should be able to demonstrate and discuss techniques (technical and expressive) relevant to the performance and development of a personal interpretation of works selected for performance.